- Author: Jamielolx

 - Haste – Only scales with auto shot — so does every other stat by default

 The following calculations are what is required to hit the cap.
 Note that these calculations are based on Focused Aim/Draenei Racial:

-Keep in mind that hit rating from talents and Draenei racial do not give it to your pet, which is the primary reason most BM Hunters don’t like to spec into it as much as Survival or Marksmanship would.
+Keep in mind that Hit Rating from talents and Draenei racial do not give it to your pet, which is the primary reason most BM Hunters don’t like to spec into Focused Aim as much as Survival or Marksmanship would.
 It’s still a good talent to take, but it’s not your priority.

 Attack Power and Agility + Hit however do scale with for pet, this makes them by far your best stats.
 Sadly, they are both primary stats, meaning they will always be attached to a secondary stat that is seen as ”lesser”.

-Agility is another primary stat that is easy to get and is almost as good for Beast Mastery Hunters as APx2 is.
-Agility is better for personal DPS from the hunter shots itself, while it’s worse for pet damage; in the end, the two stats are about equal in power.
+Agility is another primary stat that is easy to get and is almost as good for Beast Mastery Hunters as Attack Power x2 is.
+Agility is better for personal DPS from the Hunter shots itself, while it’s worse for pet damage; in the end, the two stats are about equal in power.

 Crit is a bit of a confusing stat for BM hunters, outside of talents it does not scale with your pet.
 However.
-Due to mortal shots crit remains a good stat for hunters because it still gives your shots an increased crit damage effect.
-BM also doesn’t have a lot of crit chance compared to the other specs, making some extra crit very welcome.
+Due to mortal shots Crit remains a good stat for Hunters because it still gives your shots an increased Crit damage effect.
+Beast Mastery also doesn’t have a lot of Crit chance compared to the other specs, making some extra Crit very welcome.

-Armor penetration isn’t really for any spec in the game yet, this is because armor penetration is a stat that grows in power exponentially, meaning the more of it you have, the more you gain from getting extra, but right now we barely have any therefor the stat is not that high up for Phase 1 + Pre-phase.
+Armor Penetration isn’t really for any spec until later phases.
+This is because Armor Penetration is a stat that grows in power exponentially, meaning the more of it you have, the more you gain from getting extra, but right now we barely have any therefor the stat is not that high up for Phase 1 + Pre-phase.
 It will climb higher as the raids come by and by the later phases will overtake crit as the best secondary stat for Beast Master.